 Skip to main content

 Approvals are the point.
-If an agent can plan and apply a risky production change with no human checkpoint, you do not have a trust layer.
-You just have a faster way to make mistakes.
+If an agent can make a risky production change with no human checkpoint, you do not have a trust layer.

 Current approval paths